Base11Studios/base11site/_posts/2018-03-17-aws-introduction.md

 ## The Serverless App

 The second template CodeStar generates builds out the components of your app.
-Here's the breakdown
+Here's the breakdown.

 ### Lambda

 [Lambda](https://aws.amazon.com/lambda/) is the heart of the Serverless Architecture.
 You write your code, it does the rest.
 No need to provision servers or configure an app container.
-Lambda functions can be triggered by all sorts of AWS events, but the function in your sample is triggered by the API Gateway. template.yml defines both your Lambda function and how it reacts to your API
+Lambda functions can be triggered by all sorts of AWS events, but the function in your sample is triggered by the API Gateway. `template.yml` defines both your Lambda function and how it reacts to your API.

 ```yaml
 AWSTemplateFormatVersion: 2010-09-09